Why using active recovery to rest your mind is as important as resting your body

 Active recovery examples

-- Play a song from your favorite playlist that calms you, close your eyes while you listen
+- Play a song from your favorite playlist that calms you, and close your eyes while you listen.

-- Spend 5 minutes writing what you’re grateful for today in your weekly planner
+- Spend five minutes writing what you’re grateful for today in your journal or weekly planner.

 Parents at home with kids: I totally know this is harder and you have to be more strategic about building in this time during naps or asking your partner or a friend to watch the baby while you decompress.
 Just knowing you have that to look forward to though, will make such a difference in your patience levels.